andyycx/sudokusolver/README.md

 NOTE: This project only solves 9x9 sudoku puzzles.
 Other types of puzzles won't work.

-Sudoku puzzles are implemented as a 2D-array.
-There is already one stored in variable "board".
+Sudoku puzzles are implemented as a 2D-array. ~~There is already one stored in variable "board"~~.
 Empty cells are represented by 0
 There are 4 functions total:

   ·print_board(puzzle): takes the 2D-array sudoku as input and prints the board as string representations.